Assess Satisfaction and Retain Customers with Customer Surveys

 - Understand customer perceptions of your brand.
 If you want to know what consumers think about your brand, you only have to ask them.
 It really is that simple.
-By asking customers how your brand compares to that of your competitors, you will be able to determine the extent of your competitive advantage.
+By asking clients how your brand compares to that of your competitors, you will be able to determine the extent of your competitive advantage.
 Furthermore, you might be able to understand why your competitors lost clients to you – very valuable information that will help you maintain that competitive edge.

 - Improve the customer experience.
 It’s not only about the products or services your organization has on offer, it’s about the people you employ who deliver those goods and services.
 The totality of the customer experience is something that needs to be understood if positive and meaningful changes are to be enacted.
-By carefully assessing each contact point between the client and your organization, you will be able to target specific groups that are under-performing.
+Customer surveys can help you carefully assess each contact point between the client and your organization and will help you be able to target specific groups that are under-performing.
 Are your personnel polite, knowledgeable, and competent?
 If clients’ experiences with your personnel are positive, the more likely it is they will continue to seek out your business.

 - Build customer loyalty and strong relationships.
 A good survey process will put you in better touch with your customers’ needs by identifying specific areas for improvement.
 This information can position you to address client needs on a case-by-case basis, or use aggregated data reports to address customer concerns on a more general level.
 NBRI gives you the data to address concerns at both levels, thereby empowering you to build customer loyalty and ensure relationships remain strong in the future.